Thales Underwater Systems: Sophia Antipolis

 Thales Underwater Systems is headquartered in Sophia Antipolis, southern France.
 It was also, alongside Brest, one of Thomson Sintra's main sites.
 This continues to be the case with TUS SAS.

 Brest

 Brest has been a major center of Thales' naval activities as well as those of its predecessor entities since the 1960s.
 The site has not stopped evolving since 1963.
 Opened as part of the Breton electronics plan in order to develop a local industry centered around airborne systems and underwater combat systems to compensate for the difficulties encountered in agriculture, it had since then the mission of producing military electronic equipment, including the first radar exclusively dedicated to maritime patrol, which left the workshops in 1965.

 Today, Thales' site in Brest is essentially dedicated to research and development.
-With some 1,000 engineers out of the 1,600 employees as of 2013, the four main areas of activities are mine warfare, submarine warfare, electronic warfare, and airborne maritime patrol and surveillance.
+With some 1,000 engineers out of the 1,600 employees as of 2013, the four main areas of activity are mine warfare, submarine warfare, electronic warfare, and airborne maritime patrol and maritime surveillance.
 These include the development of minecountermeasures sonar, sonar buoys data processing and dipping sonars for submarine detection.